vltabacaru/testing/ords-mobile/ords-mobile/ords-mobile.md

 2. Send Client ID, Client Secret and `alert_web_service` URL values to your mobile phone using notes or your email client.

-3. Launch dbNotify mobile application, choose a username, and copy/paste Client ID, Client Secret and `alert_web_service` URL in the last three fields.
+3. Launch dbNotify mobile application, choose a user name, and copy/paste Client ID, Client Secret and `alert_web_service` URL in the last three fields.
+The user name must be short, alphanumeric, and without spaces.
 Click `Login`.

    ![](./images/guide12.jpg "")